DIMACS

 Research Log

 This week consisted mainly of reading an introductory text on cryptography (Introduction to Modern Cryptography by Katz & Lindell), as it has been a little while since I have done work in this field.
-I made considerable progress on this book, and my mentor gave me a paper to read that he thinks we can adapt to use in our research project.
+I made considerable progress on this book, and my mentor gave me a paper to read that is an accessible introduction to the topic.

 Again, this week I primarily focused on reading.
 On Tuesday, I presented a brief overview on the problem that I will be working on this summer, but as I was preparing for that presentation, I realized that I have significant gaps in my understanding of both the background knowledge as well as what exactly I am working on this summer.
-I just about finished reading the text (up until chapter 13, and omitting some of the more technical sections), and I also skimmed through Shannon's book on information theory to refresh myself on it.
+I just about finished reading the text (up until chapter 13, and omitting some of the more technical sections).

 I also finished my first reading of the paper ([NY89]) that my mentor gave me, as well as some of the referenced papers from it.
-The methods used in this paper vaguely resemble some techniques I remember seeing when I briefly worked with zero-knowledge proofs a while ago.
 Unfortunately, I was not able to meet with my mentor this week due to schedule conflicts, so for the remainder of the week I tried some ideas to no avail, and read some more papers that I thought might be useful.

 Week 3 (6.10-6.16)

 This week, I managed to meet with my mentor, and the exact setting of our project is starting to be more concrete to me.
-We discussed on a very high level some general ideas and principles might be useful in this project, and I was happy to find out that my mentor also thinks that some ideas from multiparty computation might be useful here.
+We discussed on a very high level some general ideas and principles might be useful in this project.
 Still, the main part of the project still feels a little out of reach for me, and at the beginning of next week I will hopefully be able to present the complete digital signature scheme that I have been reading about.

 Week 4 (6.17-6.23)